oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 ### Watching the Pods after executing life cycle scripts

 After executing the lifecycle scripts described above for a domain or a cluster or a Server, you can manually run the `kubectl -n MYNS get pods --watch=true --show-labels` command to watch the effect of running the scripts and monitor the status and labels of various Pods.
-You will need to do 'Ctrl-C' to stop watching the Pods and exit.
+You will need to use `Ctrl-C` to stop watching the Pods and exit.